Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 - Whether they can adequately treat co-occurring medical conditions.

 - What accreditations and licensing the program has.

 - What credentials the staff members have.

 There are many types of addiction rehab programs available.
-Treatment methods for 90-day addiction rehab are focused on groups and individuals having a common goal, along with regular individual therapy sessions.
+Treatment methods for 90-day rehab programs are focused on groups and individuals having a common goal, along with regular individual therapy sessions.